w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 `congo=congosSecondPosition,rojo=rojosFirstPosition`

 **Limits:**
-There might be multiple `tracestate` headers in a single request according to [RFC 7230 section 3.2.2](https://tools.ietf.org/html/rfc7230#section-3.2.2).
+There might be multiple `tracestate` headers in a single request according to [RFC7230 section 3.2.2](https://tools.ietf.org/html/rfc7230#section-3.2.2).
 Maximum length of a combined header MUST be less than 512 characters.
-This length include commas required to separate list items.
+This length includes commas required to separate list items.
 But SHOULD NOT include optional white space (OWA) characters.

 `tracestate` field contains essential information for requests correlation.
 Platforms and tracing systems MUST propagate this header.
 Compliance with specification will require storing of `tracestate` as part of request payload or associated metadata.
 Allowing the long field values can make compliance to the specification impossible.
-Thus the aggressive limit of 512 characters was chosen.
+Thus, the aggressive limit of 512 characters was chosen.

-If the `tracestate` value size is bigger than 512 characters, the tracer CAN decide to forward the `tracestate`.
-When propagating `tracestate` with the excessive length - the assumption SHOULD be that the callee will drop this header.
+If the `tracestate` value has more than 512 characters, the tracer CAN decide to forward the `tracestate`.
+When propagating `tracestate` with the excessive length - the assumption SHOULD be that the receiver will drop this header.

 ## Name format

 Name starts with the beginning of the string or separator `,` and ends with the equal sign `=`.
-The contents of the name are any url encoded string that does not contain an equal sign `=`.
-Names should intuitively identify a the tracing system even if multiple systems per vendor are present.
+The contents of the name are any URL encoded string that does not contain an equal sign `=`.
+Names should intuitively identify the tracing system even if multiple systems per vendor are present.

 ## Value format